-- 1.7 In 2020, the Partnership undertook to produce a new Regional Transport Partnership with the draft RTS scheduled for publication and consultation in Spring/Summer 2022.
-The Consultation Strategy for the new RTS was approved by the Partnership Board on 16 March 2021. - 1.8 As part of the new RTS development process, a comprehensive Equalities Impact Assessment will be undertaken including consultation with appropriate disability groups and bodies.
-The EIA process will also inform future outcome setting and review and will reflect the upcoming changes to equalities reporting that are due to be published in 2021. - 1.9 The RTS and associated RTS Delivery Plan seek to enhance social and economic wellbeing and public health; promote public safety and the safety of transport users; promote social inclusion; facilitate access to hospitals, clinics and other places where health services are provided; and encourage equal opportunities including through the observance and furtherance of statutory equal opportunities requirements. - 1.10 RTPs are statutory Community Planning partners and Tactran is a signatory to the Community Plans and Locality Outcome Improvement Plans (LOIPs) covering its 4 constituent Council areas.
+- 1.7 In late 2020, the Partnership undertook to produce a new Regional Transport Strategy with the draft RTS scheduled for publication and consultation in Summer 2023. - 1.8 Between June and August 2021 public and stakeholder engagement was undertaken to identify the issues that need to be considered when developing the strategy.
+This informed the draft Objectives and Outcomes approved by the Partnership. - 1.9 Between July 2022 and November 2022, a further public and stakeholder engagement was undertaken, 'A Conversation About Changing How We Travel'.
+This engagement exercise sought views on the draft objectives and outcomes; the scale of change required to hit national targets; and the types of measures which could help deliver the identified outcomes.
+The public engagement comprised a representative sample of the population.
+This was augmented with views collated via an online survey and social media feeds. - 1.10 As part of the new RTS development process, a comprehensive Equalities Impact Assessment will be undertaken including consultation with appropriate disability groups and bodies.
+The EIA process will also inform future outcome setting and review. - 1.11 The intention is to present a draft of a new Regional Transport Strategy, and its accompanying Impact Assessment Reports, to the Partnership meeting in June 2023 and to consult on the drafts of both documents. - 1.12 The RTS and associated RTS Delivery Plan seek to enhance social and economic wellbeing and public health; promote public safety and the safety of transport users; promote social inclusion; facilitate access to hospitals, clinics and other places where health services are provided; and encourage equal opportunities including through the observance and furtherance of statutory equal opportunities requirements. - 1.13 RTPs are statutory Community Planning partners and Tactran is a signatory to the Community Plans and Locality Outcome Improvement Plans (LOIPs) covering its 4 constituent Council areas.
 Through its role in Community Planning the Partnership seeks to support and contribute to the achievement of a range of wider equalities outcomes identified within LOIPs.
 Tactran remains fully committed to actively inputting to and supporting Community Planning across the region and all 4 partner Council areas.
-The Partnership will contribute to the development and will reflect the priorities identified within the approved LOIPs, as required by the Community Empowerment (Scotland) Act 2015, as these evolve. - 1.11 RTPs are also designated statutory "Key Agencies" within the Development Planning process.
+The Partnership will contribute to the development and will reflect the priorities identified within the approved LOIPs, as required by the Community Empowerment (Scotland) Act 2015, as these evolve. - 1.14 RTPs are also designated statutory "Key Agencies" within the Development Planning process.
 This reflects the importance of integrated strategic Land Use and Transportation policies and plans which support and promote sustainable and inclusive economic growth through the planning and delivery of sustainable and socially inclusive infrastructure, and development which enables inclusive accessibility to employment, health, education and other key services and facilities.
-Through its statutory role in contributing to, influencing and supporting Strategic and Local Development Plans and their related Action Programmes, Tactran seeks to ensure effective alignment of strategic Land Use and Transportation policy and delivery, including ensuring that all forms of land use and related development are served by a range of modes which are fully inclusive and provide accessible and sustainable travel choices for all sectors of the community. - 1.12 An effective and accessible transport system which recognises and addresses the needs of all is a key part of, and underpins, an inclusive and prosperous society for all.
+Through its statutory role in contributing to, influencing and supporting Strategic and Local Development Plans and their related Action Programmes, Tactran seeks to ensure effective alignment of strategic Land Use and Transportation policy and delivery, including ensuring that all forms of land use and related development are served by a range of modes which are fully inclusive and provide accessible and sustainable travel choices for all sectors of the community.

+1.15 An effective and accessible transport system which recognises and addresses the needs of all is a key part of, and underpins, an inclusive and prosperous society for all.
 By developing and delivering its RTS in an inclusive manner through its statutory roles as a Regional Transport Authority, Community Planning and Development Planning agency, and as a public sector employer, Tactran seeks to meet and further its obligations under the General Equality Duty and Specific Duties.